Apprehended Violence Orders to protect children

 Only the person who made the application can ask the court for permission to withdraw it.

 An application can be made to vary or revoke a police issued Provisional, Interim or Final AVO.

-If the protected person has turned 16, the protected person and the defendant can then apply to vary or revoke the AVO.
+If the protected person has turned 16 years old, an interested party can then apply to vary or revoke the AVO.